DaveBurns/LrSlide/README.md

 - Lightroom does not give plug-in authors a way to update images displayed in Library mode.
 If you edit an existing slide, Lightroom does not show the changes immediately.
 You need to "poke" Lightroom to get it to know there were changes.
-Usually all that's needed is to select another image than select your slide again - an easy left/right with the arrow keys for instance.
+Usually all that's needed is to select another image then select your slide again - an easy left/right with the arrow keys for instance.

 ## Ideas for Future Enhancements